remino/retrovibe/README.md

 # retrovibe

-The vibe of coding in 1996!
+Coding in 1994 was a vibe.

 Rémino Rem <https://remino.net>, 2025, ISC licence.